GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 * Software quality attributes
 * Software architecture

-As the introductory paragraph suggests, there are many more additional facets of the trade.
-By taking all the discussed principles seriously enough, you will undoubtedly be able to design quality software.
+As suggested by the introduction, there are many more facets to this craft than we've listed here.
+But if you take these principles seriously, you'll be well on your way.

-### Software Modelling
+### Software Modeling

 To build quality systems it is customary to model software before its implementation.
 Modeling begins with the formulation of [functional system